KanmaChizea/resume_app/README.md

 - Interactive design

 ## Code base and how it works
 This codebase is a flutter codebase.
-It has 3 folders:
+The lib folder consists of the main.dart file.
+The main.dart file consists of the main function and the home screen widget.
+The lib folder also has 3 folders:
 - core
 - data
 - widgets